 Hostinger is really great at what they do, and by that I mean they put their all into specific hosting packages like WordPress hosting, Minecraft hosting, etc. Some hosts consider themselves to be a WordPress expert but don’t include WordPress catered features.

-Thankfully, Hostinger is an expert at what it does, offering speedy servers optimised for WordPress with WordPress Accelerator, Jetpack plugin, 24/7 support, and an easy to manage dashboard.
+Thankfully, Hostinger is an expert at what it does, offering speedy servers optimised for WordPress with WordPress Staging Tool and PRO features, 24/7 support, and an easy to manage dashboard.

 Hostinger manages all WordPress websites hosted with them to ensure they are protected from hackers and potential vulnerabilities.
 All plans are developer-friendly, with 8 data centers to ensure your website visitors get to view your site content, fast.